NoxNode/confilex/README.md

 S or K to go down

-D or L to go into selected directory (don't try it on files, it'll probably crash)
+D or L to go into selected directory (doesn't work for files)

-F or O to open the selected file
+F or O to open selected file (opens default explorer if directory selected)

 Q or U to type the directory you want to go to next

+Z or M to type the directory you want to go to next, but it starts at your current directory (can't backspace on the current directory, just use .. to go up a directory)

+C to copy current directory to clipboard

 E or P to exit

-Note: D and L only work on directories, you'll get an error message if you try to do these on files
-Note: Double press F or O to open a directory in File Explorer Known bug: sometimes going to parent directory doesn't work